vimal-gupta-au7/Project/Bitcoin/README.md

 '''
 after creating Virtual environment and installing the module requests run main.py file using command
-# python main.py
+### python main.py
-and wait for approx 25 minute to get update you can reduce the timer by changing the value of sleep. and the emergency threshold is 500000.
+and wait for approx 25 minute to get update you can reduce the timer by changing the value of sleep and the emergency threshold is 500000.

-# Here the channel Link
+## Here the channel Link
  [https://t.me/bitcoin_Notification]

 [PYTHON]